1. Standard Requirements

-Classes will be on Saturday mornings as per the table below.
+All classes will be on Saturday mornings at 10:30am, except Agility, which commemces at 8:30am.
 Refer to Club Calendar for dates.

 This training is about basic behaviors such as sit, stay, drop, and walking to heel.

 All new members will be put through the Introductory class on their first day.
 This shows them basic training methods and teaches them the rules of the club.